KorfLab/whichlanguage/README.md

 ### Python: dict ###

 Dictionaries are sort of like binary searches in performance.
 As the size of the data grows, dictionaries increasingly out-perform lists.
+In the table below, the colums are the sizes of the `names.txt` file.

 | Program             |  1e3  |  1e4  |   1e5  |   1e7  |
 |:--------------------|------:|------:|-------:|:-------|